Prospectus : Information For Parents

 Milk money and trip money are to be given to the class teacher in a secure envelope, clearly labelled with the child’s name, class and what the money is for, ensuring that the correct amount is enclosed as change cannot be given.
 Sorry, money cannot be accepted at the office.

-Pupils may have a hot dinner, bring a packed lunch or go home for dinner; however we ask that pupils continue with one of these options on a half term basis.
+Pupils may have a hot dinner, bring a packed lunch; however we ask that pupils continue with one of these options on a half term basis.

 - Any child wishing to change their meal arrangements must let the office staff know at the end of each half term.
 Please come to the office to complete the authorisation slip.
 No changes will be allowed during term time, unless your circumstances change and you become entitled to free meals or your entitlement ends